Laws & Rules

 Provincial Acts and Regulations

-The Ministry of Environment works together with the Ministry of Forests, Lands and Natural Resource Operations (FLNR), Ministry of Health and other provincial agencies to manage and protect water in B.C.
+The Ministry of Environment and Climate Change Strategy works together with the Ministry of Forests, Lands, Natural Resource Operations and Rural Development (FLNRORD), Ministry of Health and other provincial agencies to manage and protect water in B.C.

 Water Sustainability Act